Relativistic Black-Scholes model: Heat, Dirac and the telegraphers

 hence $W_t$ underlies the heat equation.
 This derivation is a bit sketchy (for a rigorous treatment see e.g. \cite{Shreve} or \cite{Oksendal}) however it is very intuitive and useful for further generalizations/modifications.

-Let us now consider a stochastic process in which a particle travels along the line with constant velocity and changes the direction after time $\Delta t$ with probability $\lambda \Delta t$ where $\lambda$ is some constant.
-It follows that the particle does not change the direction after time $\Delta t$ with probability $1-\lambda\Delta t$.
-Let us now consider two probability densities related to this process \begin{itemize} \item $P_+(x,t)$ - a particle at time $t$, point $x$ with velocity to the right \item $P_-(x,t)$ - a particle at time $t$ , point $x$ with velocity to the left. \end{itemize} It follows that these densities satisfy (for small $\Delta t$ and $\Delta x$)
+Let us now consider a stochastic process in which a particle travels along the line with constant velocity $v$ and changes the direction after time $\Delta t$ with probability $\lambda \Delta t$ where $\lambda$ is some constant.
+Now, consider two probability densities related to this process $P_{+/-}(x,t)$, of a particle at time $t$, point $x$ with velocity to the right/left.
+It can be easily shown that, in the infinitesimal step limit, $P_{+/-}(x,t)$ satisfy the telegraphers equation

-which, after expanding the l.h.s. and taking the $\Delta t \to 0$ limit, imply that $P_+$ and $P_-$ satisfy a system of coupled first order PDE's